This post shows you the best herbs to grow for tea!

 1. Chamomile (Matricaria chamomilla)

-It helps reduce stress, anxiety, and insomnia.
+It helps to reduce stress, anxiety, and insomnia.

 This delicate flower also aids digestion and supports a healthy immune system.